Find more information about what we believe, our core doctrine, and our denomination, the EFCA (Evangelical Free Church

 July 2014 began a 10 month process of seeking God’s will in a potential reunification with Wheaton Evangelical Free Church – yes, back where it all began!
 In April of 2015 there was an overwhelmingly positive vote from both congregations to become one church again and the Wheaton Campus of The Compass Church was official.

-In May 2016 God presented another reunification opportunity with New Song Church that was a church plant out of Compass 25 years ago!
+In May 2016 God presented another reunification opportunity with New Song Church in Bolingbrook that was a church plant out of Compass 25 years ago!
 The congregation voted as part of our annual meeting in September for the reunification to happen and that resulted in our fourth Campus.

 Today, about 4,000 adults and children join us in-person each weekend during one of our several worship services.
 Additionally, we have online worship services as well as church services held at Sheridan Prison.
 Click HERE for more information on each of our locations and their service times.

 Over the history of our church, we have moved, expanded, added locations, and evolved.
 We have sought to remain flexible so we may be responsive to God's calling on this church - all the while refusing to compromise about the truth found in the Bible.
 God has been faithful and is at work in the lives of ordinary men and women who are doing some extraordinary things in Jesus' name here at The Compass Church.

 We'd love to join you in your faith journey and help you grow in Helping People Find & Follow God as our mission states.